 In our van, we used a ¾” Walnut plywood board as our tabletop.

 We measured the dimensions of the empty middle space and cut the corresponding dimensions on the walnut plywood board.

-We chose to ‘beautify’ our walnut table top in the following 3 ways:
+However, plywood from the lumber yard isn’t the most aesthetic.
+We chose to ‘beautify’ our walnut tabletop in the following 3 ways:

-The swivel table system, which we purchased directly from Lagun USA, makes it super easy to rotate and move the tabletop around so that it’s never in our way.
+This table hardware also makes it super easy to swivel and rotate the tabletop around so that it’s never in the way.
 This makes it a great option for RVs and vans with limited interior space to move around.

 Lagun Swivel Table